rdr-cyber/Book_Store_Management/README.md

 1.  **User Authentication:** Secure login and registration processes for both readers and authors.
 2.  **Role-Based Access:** The platform provides different interfaces and functionalities based on whether a user is a reader or an author.
-3.  **Admin Panel:** An administrative panel for managing users, books, and platform settings.
+3.  **Admin Panel:** An administrative panel for managing users, books, and platform settings (details of admin features are outlined in the blueprint).